 - The outsole is a non-marking rubber compound and slip-resistant.

 You can choose from the Kool, Kalm, or Krista selections for dressy outings and receive the same protection as the Iceberg, Glacier, or Snow winter wear.

-All products are waterproof and provide excellent protection against winter’s worst weather events.
+All products are waterproof and offer excellent protection against the worst winter weather events.

 Anodyne winter footwear for men comes in many different selections for the active and not so active man.
 The Anodyne trail boot, the 56, comes in two colours and has a Velcro wrap to keep the boot snug to your foot.
 Like its cousin, the Anodyne 90 comes in two colours that are zip up and laces and to keep our feet stable in this stunning selection for winter wear.